 Special Licenses (if any)

-Vaccine Attestation form (available at www.seattle.gov/contractorvax)

 10.6 Taxpayer Identification Number and W-9.

 Unless the Consultant has already submitted a Taxpayer Identification Number and Certification Request Form (W-9) to the City, the Consultant must execute and submit this form prior to the contract execution date.